 Bed & breakfast

 Since the 1960s, Paddington Station has been synonymous with the marmalade-loving children's book character, Paddington Bear.
-The Paddingon books have been published in 40 different languages, and the famous bear even has his own Hollywood movie.
+The Paddingon books have been published in 40 different languages, and the famous bear even has his own Hollywood movies.

 Find a charming bronze statue of Paddington Bear under the clock on Platform 1, where the Brown family found him in the first book.
 There is also the world’s only dedicated Paddington Bear shop in the station, which is great for souvenirs and gifts.